SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 **16\.
 Applicable Law**

 The present ToS and the operations resulting therefrom are governed by Swiss law and the Geneva Court.
-They are written in French.
-In the event that they are translated into one or more languages, only the French text shall be authentic in the event of claims.
+They are written in English.
+In the event that they are translated into one or more languages, only the English text shall be authentic in the event of claims.

 **17\.
 Identification - Contact**